dami-randle-rft/automating-aws-with-python/README.md

 # automating-aws-with-python
-Resporitory for Automating AWS with Python course
+Resporitory for the A Cloud Guru couse: Automating AWS with Python course